coderefinery/installation/content/github.md

 few exercises don't work.
 If you are following CodeRefinery at your own pace, you will have time to work these out.

-GitLab is a good alternative - <https://gitlab.com> or a local version.
+GitLab is a good alternative: <https://gitlab.com> or a local version.

 - Anything can be done with other web repositories, but we don't say